The 2026 Lineup

 Day TBC

-WWF South Africa and Conservation Wine Champions
+WWF South Africa and WWF Conservation Champions

 A Reforest Fest highlight returns!
 Immerse yourself in a sensory journey celebrating environmental and ethical production.
 Discover how "Conservation Champion" farms increase biodiversity through an informative honey and wine pairing with Hazendal and Lubanzi Wines, followed by a sustainable chocolate and wine pairing featuring Tony’s Chocolonely.
 Supported by Wellness Warehouse, this activation honors the journey of fine wine from soil to glass.

-Explore the Wine Champions
+Explore the WWF Conservation Champions

 Botanical Bar